jasonknoll/guitar-tabs/README.md

 ## Are these tabs free?

 YES.
 All tabs listed here are free to use or modify as you please.
-These are all created by passionate players and listeners who want their favorite music transcribed.
+These are all created by passionate players and listeners who transcribed the music with their own ears.